logoDeveloper Hub

 C-Chain and Subnet-EVM Endpoints

-C-Chain and many Subnets run a version of the EthereumVM (EVM).
+C-Chain and many Avalanche L1s run a version of the EthereumVM (EVM).
 EVM exposes its own endpoints, which are also accessible on the node: JSON-RPC, and Websocket.

 JSON-RPC EVM Endpoints